National Geographic Explorer current position

 The 162-passenger ship Nat Geo Explorer 1 is an expedition vessel able to reach the most remote shores of our planet while offering a first-rate onboard experience.
 The ship is outfitted with various tools for marine exploration.

-The National Geographic Explorer ship is owned and operated by Lindblad Expeditions in cooperation with the National Geographic Society (aka NatGeo - an US non-profit institution for science and education).
+The National Geographic Explorer ship is owned and operated by Lindblad Expeditions in cooperation with the National Geographic Society (aka NatGeo - a US non-profit institution for science and education).
 The partnership that Nat Geo has with the Lindblad Expeditions line enables passengers to enjoy an expedition-style small ship travel vacation as active explorers.
 Lindblad cruise ships sail unique destinations to explore out-of-the-way inlets, making Zodiac landings and looking for wildlife.

 Cruise itinerary program

 National Geographic Explorer itinerary program is based on expedition cruises in Antarctica during winter and in the Arctic during summer months.
 The ship also cruises along the Atlantic coast and explores the Baltic Sea region, Norway, Northwest Passage, Iceland, Canadian coastal and South America (Patagonia) itineraries leaving form various ports.

 National Geographic Explorer has 6 passenger decks and 81 cabins, all of which Outside with portholes or windows.
 The cabin grades number is 9.

 Shipboard dining options - Food and Drinks

-Nat Geo Explorer has one Main Dining Room which offers single seating with unassigned tables, and a Bistro.
-The selection of dining options offer regional cuisine using local ingredients.
+Nat Geo Explorer has one Main Dining Room which offers single seating with unassigned tables and a Bistro.
+The selection of dining options offers regional cuisine using local ingredients.